-Christina is a non-profit communications and development specialist, with six years of experience in fundraising and investment development in the Arts and Culture sector.
+Christina is a non-profit communications and development specialist, experienced in fundraising and investment development in the Arts and Culture sector.

 She has an MA in Art History & Design and a strong knowledge base of creative industries and corporate philanthropy in Canada and the UK.
-Christina has developed a number of corporate partnerships, such as Barclay’s, Vodaphone, and Sage.
+Christina has developed corporate partnerships with the likes of Barclay’s, Vodaphone, and Sage.